 Buddhist Sangha (from the Sanskrit for community) is for people who practice or are curious about any sect of Buddhist teachings (dharma).
-In addition to bi-monthly meditation sessions, held on Thursdays at 8:30 pm in the Library Quiet Room, and periodic trips to local Buddhist centers, the group sponsors dharma talks each semester and provides a forum to share questions, experiences, and information related to any sect of Buddhist thought and practice.
+The group meets weekly on Thursdays in the Library Quiet Room, alternating the start time each week between 8:30 am and 8:30 pm.
+Please check the Events Calendar or contact Buddhist Sangha for start time information.
+In addition, Buddhist Sangha takes periodic trips to local Buddhist centers, sponsors dharma talks each semester and provides a forum to share questions, experiences, and information related to any sect of Buddhist thought and practice.

 Vassar Catholic Community (VCC)

 The Vassar Catholic Community (VCC) works to deepen and enrich the religious life of Roman Catholics at Vassar and anyone who is interested in or has questions about Catholicism.
 The group is a VSA organization whose activities focus on faith, community life, and social justice, including Mass on Sunday at 5:00 pm in the Chapel and weekly meetings on Wednesday at 8:00 pm in the Gold Parlor.
 The VCC also offers all-campus programming such as guest speakers, social events, and retreats.

 Hindu Heritage is a group for people who share a practice, heritage, or interest in any sect of Hinduism.
 Transportation to a local Hindu temple is available monthly.

 Contact: Vassar Hindu Association